krishnakanthnakka/tech-interview-handbook/README.md

 ## Disclaimer

-This repository is cloned from original author Yangshun.
+This repository is cloned from original author Yangshun (GITHUB).
 I have added few more topics that I'm learning currently.